grindery-io/grindery-nexus-schema-v2/workflows/README.md

 ## OperationSchema
-An `object` that defines a workflow operation i.e trigger or action.
+An `object` that defines a workflow operation e.g a trigger or an action.

 Key | Type | Required | Description
 ----|------|----------|------------